 Twelve $1,000 fellowships are available.
 The intent of the Junior Scientist Fellowships two-fold: to provide funding or first- or second- year graduate level projects and to provide constructive feedback to select applicants to increase chances of achieving success on a future National Science Foundation (NSF) Graduate Research Fellowship application.

 through the APA site.

 - Funds can be

-used for direct research costs such as pay participants, purchase essential equipment or software, acquire books or instruction manuals critical to one's line of research, pay fees to publish at open-access journals, or for any other direct research cost
+used for direct research costs such as paying participants, purchasing essential equipment or software, acquiring books or instruction manuals critical to one's line of research, paying fees to publish at open-access journals, or for any other direct research cost

 - The funds can be used for any direct research costs in a student's first year (or second year, if submitting in the summer prior to one's first year) of graduate school and do not need to be limited to the research discussed in the research essay.

 - Graduate students who are members of both Psi Chi and